Pinellas County Criminal Defense

 Being arrested for Doctor Shopping in the St. Petersburg / Clearwater area is a serious matter.
 You need a local attorney who understands the unique nature of these charges and who knows how to effectively navigate the Pinellas County Criminal Court System.
 At a free consultation, we can discuss several possible options:

-We will scrutinize the facts of your case to determine whether any of your constitutional rights have been violated.
-If so, we will seek to suppress the unlawfully obtained evidence so that it cannot be used against you.
+Seeking to Exclude the Medical Records as Evidence in Your Case: We will closely scrutinize the facts of your case to determine whether any of your constitutional rights or statutory privacy protections have been violated.
+In most cases, clients have signed a “narcotics agreement” that was provided by their physician.
+These “narcotic agreements” are arguably protected medical records.
+If the prescription records held by your doctor were secured without a subpoena or search warrant, we will seek to suppress the unlawfully obtained evidence so that it cannot be used against you.
 A successful motion to suppress can lead to the judge dismissing the case entirely, or to the State reducing the charge to a less serious offense.

 We are lawyers who can help you with a felony drug charge arising out of the St. Petersburg or Clearwater areas of Pinellas County.
 We are experienced in defending Doctor Shopping charges and have over 30 years of combined legal experience in the Pinellas County Criminal Justice System.